manlius/muxViz/README.md

 ##### Format of a layout file

-The first line of the file must specify the name of the correponding node attributes.
+The first line of the file must specify the name of the corresponding node attributes.
 Allowed attributes:

 - nodeID:      [mandatory] numerical integer id to identify each node
 - nodeLabel: [optional] string specifying the label attribute